jihyundev/jihyundev/README.md

-- 🔭 I’m currently working on WishPlanet iOS project.
+- 🔭 I’m currently working on Jaranda.
-- 🌱 I’m currently learning Angular, Typescript, HTML5 and several Design Patterns.
+- 🌱 I’m interested in Angular, Typescript, and Design Patterns.

 <!--